-- These constraints are consistent with: - A closed isolated system - A system undergoing an adiabatic reversible process at constant volume. - Consideration of other constraints will need to be in terms of the appropriate thermodynamic potential. - Enthalpy H will be used to consider constant S and p.
+- These constraints are consistent with a closed isolated system. - Consideration of other constraints will need to be in terms of the appropriate thermodynamic potential. - Enthalpy H will be used to consider constant S and p.

 - Helmholtz free energy will be used to consider constant T and V. - Gibbs free energy will be used to consider constant ${\cal T}$ and p. - Consider enthalpy and its differential